 \section{Financial disclosure}

-EMH is funded by The Pandemic Institute, formed of seven founding partners: The University of Liverpool, Liverpool School of Tropical Medicine, Liverpool John Moores University, Liverpool City Council, Liverpool City Region Combined Authority, Liverpool University Hospital Foundation Trust, and Knowledge Quarter Liverpool (EMH is based at The University of Liverpool).
+EMH is affiliated to the NIHR Health Protection Research Unit in Emerging and Zoonotic Infections (NIHR207393).
+The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.
+EMH is also funded by The Pandemic Institute, formed of seven founding partners: The University of Liverpool, Liverpool School of Tropical Medicine, Liverpool John Moores University, Liverpool City Council, Liverpool City Region Combined Authority, Liverpool University Hospital Foundation Trust, and Knowledge Quarter Liverpool (EMH is based at The University of Liverpool).
 The views expressed are those of the author(s) and not necessarily those of The Pandemic Institute.
 TH is supported by the Wellcome Trust (Grant number 227438/Z/23/Z).
 MGR is supported by the Marsden Fund under contract 20-MAU-50.
 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme ``Modelling and inference for pandemic preparedness'', where work on this paper was initiated.
 This work was supported by EPSRC grant EP/Z000580/1.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.